 Here are the most common mortgage payment frequencies:

 This is the default and most common mortgage payment schedule.
-The payment gets withdrawn from your account once per month.
+The payment is withdrawn from your account once per month.
 Therefore, you end up making 12 payments per year.

 Based on the example above, each monthly payment would be $1,248.18.